nexus-raid-app/docs/docs/source/commands.rst

 events
 ~~~~~~~~~~~

-Full command: ``!events ``
+Full command: ``!events``

-Use this to get the latest events on Pokémon Go from Serebii.net.
+Use this to get the latest events on Pok�mon Go from Serebii.net.